 Additionally, edge processing and IOT open up possibilities to connect devices and derive intelligence.
 However, as data begins to flow from many sources, data operations can become complex.
 Traditionally, instrumented devices produce noisy data that needs to be organized and transformed before it is useful.
 The ability to manage data from IOT sensors is a practice that can often require refinement and developmental agility.

 StreamSets In Healthcare

-Today, StreamSets counts 4 of the top 20 healthcare companies as their customers with countless healthcare companies using StreamSets open-source offerings.
+Today, StreamSets counts 4 of the top 20 healthcare companies as their customers with even more healthcare companies using StreamSets open-source offerings.
 The reason that companies choose StreamSets is simple.
 They need a modern DataOps platform that can help them manage data flow topologies and deliver reliable, analytics-ready data to internal stakeholders.
 They need a solution that handles data drift, and prevents data pipelines from breaking when changes in systems and semantics are present.
 They also need to ensure that patient data is protected, at the destination as well as in motion.

 Ensuring that you have an agile data flow technology that can connect directly with popular data platforms and tools that provide easy operation to a wider audience is providing healthcare companies with a new level of business value and is producing positive and life saving patient outcomes.